KonstantinSt77/SiriCustomIntent/README.md

     }
 }
 ```
-The most interesting is now in the extension for Siri, it has 2 methods
+Now the most interesting, in the extension for Siri, it has 2 methods:

 ```
 func confirm(intent: FindFactsAboutNumberIntent, completion: @escaping (FindFactsAboutNumberIntentResponse) -> Void)